dklassic/GDC-transcript/README.md

 As far as Whisper goes, it is a decent transcription tool which often rivals human translators in terms of context recognition.
 However, it will often go haywire and make things up which surely exhibits generative AI's trait.

 Please create Pull Request following [Contributing Guide](./.github/CONTRIBUTING.md) to help us make these awesome contents available to everyone!
-Also feel free to create Issue when a video you need isn't transcripted yet.
+Also feel free to create Issue when a video you need isn't transcribed yet.

 Before you start working on something, it's best to check if there is an existing issue first.
 It's also a good idea to stop by the Discord server and confirm with the team if it makes sense or if someone else is already working on it.